-The Contracting Officer has reviewed and approved the SF-424A in Attachment 3 to this Award.
+The Grants Officer has reviewed and approved the SF-424A in Attachment 3 to this award.

-Any increase in the total project cost, whether DOE share or Cost Share, which is stated as "Total" in Block 12 to the Assistance Agreement of this Award, must be approved in advance and in writing by the Contracting Officer.
+Any increase in the total project cost, whether DOE share or Cost Share, which is stated as "Total" in Block 12 to the Assistance Agreement of this award, must be approved in advance and in writing by the Grants Officer.

-Any budget change that alters the project scope, milestones or deliverables requires prior written approval of the Contracting Officer.
-EERE may deny reimbursement for any failure to comply with the requirements in this term.
+Any change that alters the project scope, milestones or deliverables requires prior written approval of the Grants Officer.
+DOE may deny reimbursement for any failure to comply with the requirements in this term.